VarVergErgos/A_AA_Uni_4_Bootstrap/README.md

-# We want to use angular and Bootstrap with Json-Server with HTTP-Client
+# We want to use angular and Bootstrap with Json-Server
   I'am a Beginner and wanted to learn Angular.
 I get the information for this repository on youtube Thanks Learning-Points for this nice tutorial to learn Angular Json and Bootstrap
   youtube: Learning Points